 The name of this organization is the American Society of Plant Biologists (ASPB), formerly the American Society of Plant Physiologists, hereafter referred to as the Society.
-The Society was incorporated in the District of Columbia, United States of America on June 14, 1932.
+The Society was formed in 1924 and incorporated in the District of Columbia, United States of America on June 14, 1932.

 Article II: Purposes

 The purposes of this organization are to encourage and to promote the growth and development of plant biology as a pure and applied science of the life processes of plants, to publish the results of meritorious research in plant biology, and to promote the general welfare and good fellowship of plant biologists and related scientists.
-The Society shall remain a scientific organization without the object of financial gain.
+The Society is a 501(c)(3) nonprofit scientific organization, which operates without the object of financial gain.

 Article III: Membership